Phillip Inman in Washington

 New report upgrades outlook for UK economy with growth now forecast at 1.1% rather than 0.7%

-The UK economy will grow faster than previously thought this year, according to an upgraded outlook by the International Monetary Fund in a boost to the chancellor, Rachel Reeves, ahead of her first budget next week.
+The IMF said in its bi-annual economic outlook that the UK economy would be among those countries to grow faster than previously thought this year, giving the chancellor, Rachel Reeves, a boost before her first budget next week.

-In a significant revision of the Washington-based organisation’s biannual economic review, UK growth in 2024 is expected to be 1.1%, up from a projection of 0.7% in July.
+In a significant revision, UK growth in 2024 is expected to be 1.1%, up from a projection of 0.7% in July.
 The IMF’s forecast for 1.5% growth next year was unchanged.

 Reeves, who is due to join finance ministers and central bank governors on Thursday at the IMF’s annual meeting in the US capital, has made economic growth the centrepiece of Labour’s plans over the next five years.

-The IMF said in its latest World Economic Outlook report that nations such as the UK that depend on services had grown strongly this year, leaving behind those including Germany that were more reliant on selling manufactured goods.
+The IMF said that nations such as the UK that depend on services had grown strongly this year, leaving behind those including Germany that were more reliant on selling manufactured goods.

 The IMF said UK growth would pick up to 1.5% in 2025, as falling inflation and interest rates stimulate domestic demand.